Daily High to Daily Low: Is It Safe to Buy CNX Resources Corporation (CNX)?

-CNX Resources Corporation (NYSE:CNX) went down by -3.44% from its latest closing price compared to the recent 1-year high of $24.21.
-The company’s stock price has collected -4.02% of loss in the last five trading sessions.
+CNX Resources Corporation (NYSE:CNX) went up by 1.91% from its latest closing price compared to the recent 1-year high of $24.21.
+The company’s stock price has collected -0.06% of loss in the last five trading sessions.

 Is It Worth Investing in CNX Resources Corporation (NYSE :CNX) Right Now?